swiftlang/swift-evolution/proposals/0184-improved-pointers.md

 > note: The new `at:` argument has a backwards-compatible default argument of `0`.
 This not only makes sense, and is consistent with the existing default value of `at:` in `initializeMemory(as:at:count:to:)`, it also prevents source breakage.

+> note: We are adding a *new* default argument of `MemoryLayout<UInt>.alignment` for the `alignment` parameter in `allocate(bytes:alignedTo:)`.
+The rationale is that Swift is introducing a language-level default guarantee of word-aligned storage, so the default argument reflects Swift’s memory model.
+Higher alignments (such as 16-byte alignment) should be specified explicitly by the user.

 ### `UnsafeBufferPointer<Element>`

 #### New methods